spekulatius/PHPScraper/README.md

 :white_check_mark: Testing
 --------------------------

 The library comes with a PHPUnit test suite.
-To run the tests, run the following command from the project folder.
+To run the tests, run the following command from the project folder:

 ```bash
 composer test